Our research is editorially independent but we may earn a commission for purchases made through our links.

-Cologne is a 2,000-year-old city nestled around the River Rhine in Germany that boasts plenty of Christmas charm.
+Cologne is a 2,000-year-old city nestled around the River Rhine in Germany that boasts plenty of Christmas charm, as it’s known for having one of the best Christmas markets in Germany.
 Famous for its spectacular Gothic cathedral that dominates the city, it appeals to holiday enthusiasts with its large market held in the cathedral square.
 Spend an evening sampling the regional specialties and festive pastries, then pick up toys, glass ornaments and wood carvings.
 Visit Angel’s Market, one of the city’s oldest, to browse the stalls and enjoy a cup of eggnog.

-Located in France’s Alsace region, Strasbourg boasts the oldest Christmas market in the country.
+Located in France’s Alsace region, Strasbourg boasts the oldest Christmas market in the country and is well-known as a top Christmas town across the globe.
 It’s got everything you need for a charming holiday destination, from a beautiful Gothic cathedral to a UNESCO-listed Old Town and elaborate displays that adorn the city’s half-timbered houses.
 Head to the Main Square to see it packed full of wooden huts selling Nativity figurines and tree ornaments, then simply stroll through the picturesque cobbled streets to see traditional boutiques and restaurants serving hearty traditional meals.

 Vienna is an alluring destination throughout the year with its legendary cafe culture and old-world charm, but during the holidays it shines bright with its array of elegant Christmas markets.
 Head to a Viennese Christkindlmarkts to smell the scent of sausages and hot chestnuts that mark the season.
 Alt Wiener Weihnachtsmarkt is a favorite for its handcrafted ceramics and toys, the Snow Globe Museum is a hit for all ages and the Rathausplatz is perfect for ice skating, while those looking for a dose of culture can snag tickets to a classical opera.

 Tallin’s Christmas Market is said to be one of Europe’s most charming and authentic, as you’ll find a collection of stalls selling woolly hats and hand-carved wooden ornaments.
-Explore the UNESCO-protected medieval Old Town to soak up the fairytale atmosphere that is especially charming in the winter, then visit the Town Hall Square.
+One of Europe’s most underrated destinations, you can explore the UNESCO-protected medieval Old Town to soak up the fairytale atmosphere that is especially charming in the winter, then visit the Town Hall Square.
 Snap photos of the pastel-colored facades and old-world street lamps, then sit back and admire the towering Christmas tree sitting against a backdrop of fresh snow.